niner/Inline-Perl5/README.md

 (or, if you want to use more than one Inline::Perl5 interpeter safely, for instance from within Perl 6 threads, add the `-Dusemultiplicity` option as well)

+If you use plenv:

+    plenv install 5.20.0 -Duseshrplib

 If you use the perl that comes with a Linux distribution, you may need to install a separate package containing the perl library.
 E.g. on Debian this is called libperl-dev, on Fedora perl-libs.
 On openSUSE, the perl